-In the first or second session, we also discuss short term and long term goals the client would like to achieve.
-For example, a short term goal could be taking a shower and the long term goal could be returning to work after a long absence of leave.
+In the first or second session, we also discuss short-term and long-term goals a person would like to achieve.
+For example, a short-term goal could be taking a shower and the long-term goal could be returning to work after a long absence of leave.

 How does negative thinking start?